Gorenje: Gorenje Business Aviation

-In 1973 Gorenje bought the Piper PA-34 Seneca YU-BIL aircraft for its business flights; better quality pressurized Piper PA-31 Navajo YU-BKY aircraft was later acquired.
-In 1978, Gorenje purchased a seven-seater Cessna Citation I YU-BIA private jet.
+In 1973 Gorenje acquired a Piper PA-34 Seneca YU-BIL for corporate travel, later upgrading to the pressurized Piper PA-31 Navajo YU-BKY aircraft was later acquired.
+In 1978, the company entered the business jet segment with a purchased a seven-seater Cessna Citation I YU-BIA private jet.
 In 1989, the aircraft was replaced by a ten-seater Cessna Citation II YU-BPL, SL-BAC, S5-BAC.
 Gorenje used the aircraft for its business needs and to serve its business partners.
-Gorenje ceased its aviation business in 1995.
+At the time, business aviation carried significant prestige, reinforcing Gorenje’s reputation as a serious and forward-looking company.
+As one of the few firms in the 1970s with such capabilities, Gorenje gained access to markets where others struggled, with business aviation and personal connections playing a key role in opening new opportunities.
+Gorenje ceased its aviation business in 1995, the aircraft was subsequently used by Smelt Air.